-- Partial Completion: These settings are crucial to your survey setup.
+- Incomplete survey responses: These settings are crucial to your survey setup.
 They determine how long after starting the survey that someone has to come back and complete the survey.
 Be sure to select the shortest option, 4 hours.

-- Save & Continue: Disable Save & Continue.
+- Allow respondents to finish later: Disable Allow respondents to finish later.
 If someone visits the website again, you want it to count for a whole new experience, not show answers from last time.
 Therefore, we want to make sure on every visit that visitors start the survey anew.

-- Prevent Ballot Box Stuffing: Keep this option deselected to allow respondents to fill out the feedback survey every time they see the Intercept.
+- Prevent multiple submissions: Keep this option deselected to allow respondents to fill out the feedback survey every time they see the intercept.

 Checking Your Functionality

-- Look & Feel: Depending on the size of your Creative, your survey will appear as it does in the mobile view.
-Be careful in your choice of font sizes and survey themes; these can expand the amount of space your survey takes up on the Creative.
+- Look and feel: Depending on the size of your creative, your survey will appear as it does in the mobile view.
+Be careful in your choice of font sizes and survey themes; these can expand the amount of space your survey takes up on the creative.

 Qtip: We recommend using the Classic layout on the new Look & Feel editor, because it has been designed to reduce white space for an optimized experience with your embedded target.